-Candidates are able to appoint scrutineers to observe certain functions.
-Appointment of scrutineers must be made by noon, Friday 7 October 2022.
+Candidates are able to appoint scrutineers to observe certain functions. any appointments must be made by 12 noon, Thursday 16 February 2023 (ie: the day before the close of voting).

 Appointment of scrutineers

 Candidates may appoint scrutineers to oversee various functions of the election.
 These functions are: